Kerry Carpenter Player Props: Tigers vs. Royals

 Kerry Carpenter At The Plate

-- Carpenter has seven doubles, five home runs and six walks while hitting .279.
+- Carpenter is hitting .278 with seven doubles, six home runs and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.